raghav1674/ansible-conjur-collection/CONTRIBUTING.md

 # Contributing to the Ansible Conjur Collection
-Thanks for your interest in Conjur.
+Thanks for your interest in Conjur Collection .
 Before contributing, please take a moment to read and sign our <a href="https://github.com/cyberark/community/blob/master/documents/CyberArk_Open_Source_Contributor_Agreement.pdf" download="conjur_contributor_agreement">Contributor Agreement</a>.
 This provides patent protection for all Conjur users and allows CyberArk to enforce its license terms.
 Please email a signed copy to <a href="oss@cyberark.com">oss@cyberark.com</a>.